 Focal onset aware seizures.
 Doctors used to call them simple partial seizures.
 Your child is alert and aware of what's going on during one of these.
-Even if she's unable to talk, she can hear you and knows what's happening around her.
+Even if they're unable to talk, they can hear you and knows what's happening around them.

 Often, these seizures affect movement and may cause something like a jerking motion in a hand or arm.
 But it all depends on where in the brain it occurs.
 If it's near the back of the brain, it could affect your child's vision.
 In other areas, it could cause sweating or an upset stomach.

 They may last just a few seconds or up to 2 minutes.

 Focal onset impaired awareness seizures.
 They used to be known as complex partial seizures.
 The big difference with these is that your child doesn't know the seizure is happening.
 Even afterward, there may be some foggy memory of it, but nothing clear.

 The lack of awareness can show up in different ways.
 Your child may look "with it" and might even move and speak, but won't respond when you talk to them.
 In other cases, your child might seem confused.
 Some kids may pass out, while others simply seem off in their own world.

 You may also see behaviors like lip smacking, gagging, or even laughing for no reason.
 And afterward, your child may be very tired or sleepy.